Accessib-lol-Team/Accessib.lol/README.md

 ### Ed

--   _Before this hackathon I have done very little in the terms of front end or web development.
+-   _Before this hackathon I had done very little in the terms of front end or web development.
 I had to learn a lot about JavaScript, HTML, and CSS to create the desktop app.
 Never before had I made a desktop app either.
 It took me more time then I would've liked to complete simple tasks such as making the API calls to the Accessib.lol servers.
 Luckily I had Riley to help me through a lot of these issues since he had a lot more experience then me._

 ## Accomplishments that we're proud of